Rajiv Gandhi: Early life and career

 During Gandhi's time at Cambridge, his mother and D'Rozario remained concerned about his well-being.
 D'Rozario, who along with his wife Sophy often hosted Gandhi at their Finchley home, took Gandhi to task for his inattention towards his studies.
 Despite his support, Gandhi failed end-of-year exams and left Trinity in 1965 without a degree, though he kept in touch with his former mentor in his retirement.
 In 1966 he began a course in mechanical engineering at Imperial College London, but also failed to complete it.
 Gandhi really was not studious enough, as he went on to admit later.

 Gandhi returned to India in 1966, the year his mother became prime minister.
 He went to Delhi and became a member of the Flying Club, where he trained as a pilot.
-In 1970, he was employed as a pilot by Indian Airlines; unlike Sanjay, he did not exhibit any interest of joining politics.
+In 1970, he was employed as a pilot by Indian Airlines; unlike Sanjay, he did not exhibit any interest in joining politics.
 In 1968, after three years of courtship, he married Sonia Màino.
 Their first child, a son, Rahul was born in 1970.
 In 1972, the couple had a daughter, Priyanka, who married Robert Vadra.
 Gandhi was a friend of Amitabh Bachchan, and was familiar with Bachchan even before he launched his acting career.
 Rajiv, Sanjay and Bachchan spent time together when Bachchan was student in Delhi University and a resident of New Delhi.
 In the 1980s, Bachchan entered politics to support Gandhi.